-- The exclusive OR calculation for all bytes in the scramble buffer is performed just once in the beginning.
-This result is maintained by a static variable sXor or rXor. - When a byte is to be scrambled or descrambled, the static variable (sXor or rXor) is overwritten by the exclusive OR of the oldest element in the scramble buffer, sXor (or rXor) and the new byte. - When a byte is to be scrambled or descrambled, it is added to the scramble buffer just by moving the index parameter.
+- When a byte is to be scrambled or descrambled, the static variable (sXor or rXor) is overwritten by the exclusive OR of the oldest element in the scramble buffer, sXor (or rXor) and the new byte. - When a byte is to be scrambled or descrambled, it is added to the scramble buffer just by moving the index parameter (sIndex or rIndex).

-By use of these two implementation, we executed the data scrambling and descrambling for a message with length of 1280 bytes.
+By use of these two implementations, we executed the data scrambling and descrambling for a message with length of 1280 bytes.